mrakgr/The-Spiral-Language/readme.md

 When the first version of it was created Spiral did not have modules nor monadic syntax nor good error messages, but it did have a lot of compiler bugs as if to make up for it.
 Spiral's modules were created in part because refactoring the parser was simply so painful during those days - it would take the author hours to fix the type errors that in F# would have taken him 10m.
 It is much better now thankfully.

-As the author has no intention of doing so and wants to do machine learning instead, for those interested in parsing Spiral is a very good language to experiment with them in the context of staged functional programming.
+As the author has no intention of doing so and wants to do machine learning instead, for those interested in parsing Spiral is a very good language to experiment with in the context of staged functional programming.

 It will no doubt be a very productive language for such a purpose depending on how much weight is put on performance.
 If full weight is put on it then there is no doubt that Spiral would be orders of magnitute more productive at such a task than other languages.